 We are exposed to foreign currency exchange rate risk because the mix of currencies in which our costs are denominated is different from the mix of currencies in which we earn our revenue.
-In 2017, approximately 77% of our total costs of sales and operating expenses were denominated in euro, while approximately 45% of our sales were denominated in currencies other than euro (primarily the U.S. dollar and the Japanese yen).
+In 2018, approximately 74% of our total costs of sales and operating expenses were denominated in euro, while approximately 41% of our sales were denominated in currencies other than euro (primarily the U.S. dollar and the Japanese yen).
 Our operating profitability could be materially adversely affected by large fluctuations in the rate of exchange between the euro and other currencies.
 For instance, a decrease in the value of the U.S. dollar or the Japanese yen against the euro would have a negative effect on our revenues, which may not be offset by an equal reduction in operating expenses and would therefore negatively impact operating profitability.
 From time to time we enter into foreign exchange forward sale contracts to hedge against fluctuations in the exchange rates of the principal foreign currencies in which our receivables are denominated (in particular, the U.S. dollar and the Japanese yen), but there can be no assurance that such hedging activities will limit the effect of movements in exchange rates on our results of operations.
-As of December 31, 2017, we had no outstanding hedging instruments.
+As of December 31, 2018, we had no outstanding hedging instruments.
 In addition, since any dividends that we may declare will be denominated in euro, exchange rate fluctuations will affect the U.S. dollar equivalent of any dividends received by holders of ADSs.
 For more information concerning our exchange rate exposure, see Item 11.
 "Quantitative and Qualitative Disclosures about Market Risk."

-Our results of operations have fluctuated significantly from quarter to quarter in the past and may continue to do so in the future.
+Our results of operations have fluctuated significantly from quarter to quarter in the past and may continue to do so in the future, as we experience long and variable product sales cycles which are long and seasonal